dimagi/commcare-hq/corehq/apps/users/README.rst

   and set their own password.
 Web users may use multiple domains and have a "membership" in each domain they access.
 * Mobile users collect data.
 They primarily use CommCare, typically on a mobile device.
 Their accounts are managed by administrators, who create their accounts and set their passwords.
 On projects that use Web Apps, "mobile" users don't use a mobile device.
 Mobile users are associated with a single domain.
-In code, mobile users are sometimes called "CommCare Users" since they are expected to be doing data entry in CommCare mobile app.
+In code, mobile users are sometimes called "commcare" users since they are expected to be doing data entry in the CommCare mobile app.

 There can be overlap between groups: for example, web users can enter data using web apps or app preview, and mobile users can be granted access to do tasks in HQ other than data entry.
 Nonetheless, HQ has assumptions baked in about